 True theology and proper comprehension of Genesis 2:7 give the limpid answer.
-Humans beings are formed dust, the body, into which God infused the neshama and ruach, the mind.
+Human beings are formed dust, the body, into which God infused the neshama and ruach, the mind.
 These elements, the material and the non-material, the physical body and spiritual mind, are what compose a human being.
 The Bible alone has the right answer.
 Proper theology alone can unlock and reveal coherent completeness.

 King David of Israel knew he had a spirit and, as we’d say, his spirit had ups and downs, good and bad phases.
-Human beings are not robots, we’re subject to all sorts of positive and negative experiences and influences around us.
+Human beings are not robots; we’re subject to all sorts of positive and negative experiences and influences around us.
 Our spirits can be on a yoyo ride.

 Hannah was the mother of the prophet Samuel.
-It was a long time before she became pregnant and that caused her some despair.
+It was a long time before she became pregnant, and that caused her some despair.
 She talks about how her spirit was affected.

-And Hannah answered and said, No, my lord [Eli, the Priest], I am a woman of a sorrowful spirit (7307 – ruach): I have drunk neither wine nor strong drink, but have poured out my soul before the LORD.
+And Hannah answered and said, No, my lord [Eli, the Priest], I am a woman of a sorrowful spirit (H7307 – ruach): I have drunk neither wine nor strong drink, but have poured out my soul before the LORD.

-During Job’s troubles (he was a servant of God) there was a lengthy discussion with three of his closest friends and peers.
+During Job’s troubles (he was a servant of God), there was a lengthy discussion with three of his closest friends and peers.
 A fourth younger individual, Elihu, was also present, but not having the same experience and stature as the three others he kept quiet.
-As the exchanges boiled on and each side maintained its stance Elihu became more and more righteously upset.
+As the exchanges boiled on and each side maintained its stance, Elihu became more and more righteously upset.
 He knew both parties were off-subject.
-I won’t go into details here but finally, he could no longer hold back and burst into the conversation.
+I won’t go into details here.
+But finally, he could no longer hold back and burst into the conversation.

 Poetically, Elihu begins to dispense sounder wisdom to these older men.
 Behold, my belly is as wine which has no vent; it is ready to burst like new bottles.
 I will speak, that I may be refreshed: I will open my lips and answer (verses 19-20).
-He used his mind and mind power, neshama and ruach, mind and mind power to reason soundly.
+He used his mind and mind power, neshama and ruach, mind, and mind power to reason soundly.
 The ensuing expose is of utmost importance by its content and impact.

 Dig Deeper into The Explanation

 Join The Explanation Newsletter to stay informed of updates. and future events.
-No obligations, total privacy, unsubscribe if you want.
-Your gift is a free pdf of Inventory of the Universe and a free pdf of Answering the Big Questions in Life
+No obligations, total privacy, unsubscribe anytime, if you want.